Can We Talk Without Losing It?

 Get agreement first

-Many arguments start when one person forces the issue but the other isn't ready.
-This is how arguments get heated quickly, over the littlest things.
+Many arguments start when one person forces the issue when the other one isn't ready.
+This is how arguments get heated quickly, over the little things.

 Next time you want to talk, ask first.
 If it's a serious topic, give the other person a heads up.
 Getting agreement up front shows respect and improves the outcome - even if this is the only change you make!